gazebosim/gz-physics/tutorials/01_intro.md

 ### Future roadmap

-Gazebo Physics evolves closely with the Ignition ecosystem.
+Gazebo Physics evolves closely with the Gazebo ecosystem.
 For a broader overview, please visit [Gazebo's roadmap](https://gazebosim.org/about).